you-zhou/notes/dev.md

 [great examples for string format](https://pyformat.info/)

 There are three ways to format  a string.
-* % operator - similar to C's printf
+* % operator - similar to C's printf (not recommended by the docs)
 	```python
 	"Num: %d Hex: %x" % (12, 13)
 	# 'Num: 12 Hex: d'